Tenza Valley: Geography and geology

 The Tenza Valley is situated in the Eastern Ranges of the Colombian Andes at altitudes between approximately 2100 m in the northwest and 400 m in the southeast.
 The Lengupá River, part of the Orinoco drainage basin, flows through the valley and connects the higher altitude Altiplano Cundiboyacense with the Llanos Orientales.
 The Une, Villeta, Socha, Macanal and Bogotá Formations outcrop in the valley.
 The valley is rich in water.
 The average temperature is 20 C.

 History

-The Tenza Valley was inhabited by the Muisca before conquistador Gonzalo Jiménez de Quesada entered the central highlands of Colombia.
+The Tenza Valley was inhabited by the Muisca before the conquistador Gonzalo Jiménez de Quesada entered the central highlands of Colombia.
 The Tenza Valley was ruled by a cacique who was loyal to the zaque based in Hunza, present-day Tunja.
-On the fertile lands of the valley the indigenous people elaborated their agriculture.
+On the fertile lands of the valley indigenous people elaborated their agriculture.
 The valley was also important in the economy of the Muisca, hosting the important emerald resources of Chivor and Somondoco.

 Archaeologist Juanita Sáenz Samper has discovered three agricultural terraces and five cemeteries hosting one grave and pertaining to pre-Columbian times.
 The research in the Tenza Valley has also uncovered typical grey ceramics of the area, called Valle de Tenza Gris.